octo-woapi/cookbook/recipes/scopes-roles-accreditations.md

 ### Naming recommendation

-Excplicit naming should uniquely identify the resources accessible (or the API endmoints accessible).
+Explicit naming should uniquely identify the resources accessible (or the API endmoints accessible).

-Our recommendation si to use the form : read:<resource_name>
+Our recommendation is to use the format : read:<resource_name>
 write:<resource_name>

+Scopes int the token should be separated by a space.

 Example of a JWT issued to a client with *read only* acces to the cart
 ```json